sahilmidha/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Or: why you'd want to go on a date with me
+description: Or: why you'd want to go on a date with me
 css: "/css/aboutme.css"
 ---